How To... - DIY Finishing - Finishing Techniques

 photo source: thefinishingstore.com

-Humidity wood balance used in furniture manufacturing should be in the range 8-12%, and for wood used outdoors (windows, windowsills, decking, etc.) between 12 and 15 grd.C and should be controlled both on the surface and inside the wood.
-Even with this humidity, solid wood still works over time and this is accentuated by the ambient temperature.
-Large temperature differences between outside and inside, or even between work spaces, can accentuate movement.
-If the products used for finishing are very rigid, there is a risk of cracks in the lacquer film.
-It is better for solid wood finishing products to be more elastic.
+Equilibrium moisture content of wood used in furniture manufacturing should be in the range 8-12%, and for wood used outdoors (windows, windowsills, decking, etc.) between 12 and 15°C. The control must be done both on the surface and inside the wood.
+Regardless of the moisture content, the solid wood will shrink or expand depending on the humidity of the environment, a process accentuated by the ambient temperature.
+Large temperature differences between outside and inside, or even between workspaces, can accentuate movement.
+If the products used for finishing are very stiff, there is a risk of cracks in the varnish film.
+That is why, on the outside, where wood movement is more pronounced, the finishing products used are more elastic.

 wood finishing in winter